bcrowell/dorcas/README.md

 For a reminder of usage on these utilities, do "dorcas insert help", etc.

-### Editing .pat files
+### Editing pattern templates

+Each letter of the alphabet(s) is represented by a template created as a composite from sample swatches taken from page scans.
+That template can be stored on disk either as a single file or as a directory containing several files.
+In the former case, the single file is just a container in the zip format.

-To delete a bad pattern, simply remove the .pat file.
+To delete a bad pattern, simply remove the .pat file or directory.

 If the .pat file is inside a .set file, use dorcas extract and dorcas insert (see above).